 To understand a bit more about the specifics of app development cost estimation, let’s grab a nice metaphor first.
 Imagine that you’re planning to go on a two-day mountain hike with your family.
 As an added feature, you decide that you want to reconnect with mother nature and camp in the wilderness.
 Sounds exciting, doesn’t it?
 The kids are going to be thrilled!
 There is just one thing left before you embark on your adventure.
 You need to buy a nice tent.
 This should be a piece of cake!

 The second you walk into the store, the sheer number of options to choose from overwhelms you.
 Here comes the shop clerk, nice and ready to help.
 Would you like a tent that’s waterproof?
 How many people is it supposed to house?
 Do you maybe need one that can be attached to your backpack?
 You start getting impatient and decide to get the most expensive one, just to get it over with.

-Unlike hiking gear, there are no price tags when it comes to app development.
+Unlike hiking gear, there are no price tags when it comes to the app development process.
 Especially when we’re talking about custom-made apps.
 Also, in both cases, identifying your needs and expectations should be your first step.
 Why?
 Because it helps you avoid additional costs, delays, and other types of hiccups in the process.

-To help you get a grasp on what does it cost to develop an app, let’s take a look at some background info first.
+To help you get a grasp on what it costs to develop an app, let’s take a look at some background info first.
 Most software houses use one of the following two software pricing models.

 Fixed Price Model

 In this payment model, the budget of the project is fixed at the beginning.
 It doesn’t depend on the time or resources spent by the vendor on developing your app.
 In this price model, your budget dictates the timeline and the process of app development, and not the other way around.

 Advantages of the Fixed Price Model